 Hillary H. Steiner, Ph.D.

-seminars and graduate courses in first-year studies, as well as introductory psychology
+she has taught graduate courses in first-year studies as well as undergraduate first-year

 Areas of Expertise: Self-Regulating and Study Strategies, Learning Communities, Scholarship